Cesare Cantù: Biography

 Just before the revolution of 1848, being warned that he would be arrested, he fled to Turin, but after the Five Days he returned to Milan and edited a paper called La Guardia Nazionale.
 Between 1849 and 1850 he published his Storia degli Italiani (Turin, 1855) and many other works.
 In 1857 the archduke Maximilian tried to conciliate the Milanese by the promise of a constitution, and Cantù was one of the few Liberals who accepted the olive branch, and went about in company with the archduke.
 This act was regarded as treason and caused Cantù much annoyance in later years.
 He continued his literary activity after the formation of the Italian kingdom, producing volume after volume until his death.
-For a short time he was member of the Italian parliament; he founded the Lombard historical society, and was appointed superintendent of the Lombard archives.
+He was a member of Parliament from 1859 to 1861.
+A staunch Catholic, Cantù opposed the bill establishing civil marriage and was one of the few MPs to vote against the separation of church and state.
+In 1873 he founded the Lombard historical society, and was appointed superintendent of the State Archives of Milan.
+On 27 February 1867 Cantù was elected corresponding member of the Institut de France and in 1875 he became a member of the Accademia Nazionale dei Lincei.

-Cantù died in Milan on March 11, 1895.
-He was buried in his hometown of Brivio.
+Cantù died in Milan on March 11, 1895, and was buried in his hometown of Brivio.
+Cantù showed the influence of the Romantic school, of which Alessandro Manzoni is the most important representative, and he sought to combine Church and State, politics and religion.
+The effect of the Romantic movement is particularly evident in those works in which Cantù treated the history of Italy of his own time, as in: Storia dei cent'anni, 1750-1850 (5 vols., Florence, 1851); Storia degli Italiani (3 vols., Turin, 1879).
+His brother Ignazio (1810-1877) was, like him, a teacher and prolific writer, principally of historical and educational works of a strongly moralizing nature.
+His best-known fiction is the historical novel Il marchese Annibale Perrone (1842), which, like its Manzonian model, is set in the 17th century.